As if every child is our own

 Developing gene therapies is time consuming and expensive.
 Correcting a gene is one of the most complicated and specialized fields in medicine.
 As a result, few companies and even fewer capital sources are willing to focus their efforts on developing cures like APR-2020.
 Access to novel gene therapies, particularly for rare pediatric diseases, is often hindered by both availability and expense.
 Given their low incidence rates, locating a specialized physician with the necessary expertise and experience with the disease can be challenging.
 When available, these experts are rarely located near the patient who may have resource constraints or be too sick to travel.

-To help eliminate these barriers to lifesaving care, Apriligen’s founders have combined forces with other like-minded individuals to create the Styrke Foundation for Rare Disease and Treatment (the “Styrke Foundation”).
-Apriligen’s Founders have committed to supporting the Styrke Foundation to foster rare pediatric disease research, the development of gene therapies using lentiviral vectors, and ensure patients who need access to cutting-edge medicines for rare, genetic illnesses, such as APR-2020, can receive treatment.
+Apriligen’s Founders have committed to supporting rare pediatric disease research, the development of gene therapies using lentiviral vectors, and ensure patients who need access to cutting-edge medicines for rare, genetic illnesses, such as APR-2020, can receive treatment.

 More Cures, More Birthdays